makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-### Instructions
+### Info

+Clone Jonny's chitter-challenge repo:

+$ git clone git@github.com:jonnymoore12/chitter-challenge.git

+Then run

+$ bundle

+Ensure that you create a chitter database (development and or test), e.g.

+$ createdb chitter_development

+Run rspec to run the available tests.
+Rake has been setup so you can run

+$ rake auto-migrate

+to reset the contents of the database tables.

+### Instruction on how to use

 Run rackup or app/app.rb from the root directory.

  The various pages are not fully linked together.
 Visit:
  - localhost:9292/signup to sign-up to Chitter (if using rackup).